CSGuides/grad-school-application-guide/_admissions/howApplicationsEvaluated.md

 ### The Paradox of “Yield”
 One interesting aspect of the initial statistics is that the Acceptance rate (i.e., the percentage of those who receive offers who then go on to accept them, also called the yield on offers) is not 100%.
 This may initially seem surprising.
 Wouldn’t a top-ranked school like CMU or Berkeley “get” almost everyone it makes an offer to?
 When Wes Weimer was on the Berkeley graduate admissions committee, the yield was similar to some of the statistics above (about 25%).
-The explanation given was that students who apply to Berkeley and receive offers (i.e., students who assess well using the standard metrics) are also likely to apply to Stanford and receive offers there (e.g., because Stanfrord uses the same standard metrics).
+The explanation given was that students who apply to Berkeley and receive offers (i.e., students who assess well using the standard metrics) are also likely to apply to Stanford and receive offers there (e.g., because Stanford uses the same standard metrics).
 And the same is true for MIT and CMU and the like as well.
 A student who gets into Berkeley and Stanford (etc.) can only accept one of those offers, and from the university’s perspective it ends up a bit like a coin flip: highly-ranked universities typically have under-50% yield.

 This can lead to a surprising nuanced effect.
 Suppose the graduate admissions committee is ranking applicants.
 “Person X is our #1 choice, Person Y is our #2 choice, etc.” If you are trying to fill ten slots (e.g., you have ten open seats in your master’s program) how many people from your ranked list do you admit?
 If you extend offers to exactly 10, because of yield, you won’t get all 10.
 So committees and professors sometimes end up solving mathematical constraints (e.g., “if our yield is 50% and we want 10 people, we should admit 20”).
 However, the effect is not linear.
 The farther you go down the list, the more likely it is that the person will accept your offer.
 For example, if Berkeley and Stanford are both trying to end up with 10 students, the #1 student on Berkeley’s list is probably also high on Stanford’s list.
 But the #10 student on Berkeley’s list may not have made the top ten for Stanford (slightly different faculty priorities, slightly different assessments of the essays, etc.).
 Many students take the highest-ranked offer they receive (which is not actually a good idea in general; see elsewhere in this guide on decisions).
 All of this put together means that the further you go down the ranked list, the more likely you are to get that person (your yield goes up) but the less you want them (they were ranked lower on your list).

 This observation helps illuminate how decisions are made behind the scenes.
 However, it can also inform and motivate some aspects of your applicant.
 Faculty and committees are often, implicitly or explicitly, ranking applicants.
 “I only have funding for one PhD student.
-Should I extend an offer to Wen
+Should I extend an offer to Wenxin, who published a human study on programming outcomes, or Madeline, who has significant teaching experience but no submitted research work?”
+Faculty internal deliberations and committee conversations often end up using these one-sentence summaries of applicants (e.g., “Jeremy from Virginia is a returning adult student and submitted a journal article on reducing software energy consumption”).
+You, the applicant, can either provide that sort of summary in your application materials explicitly or you can have faculty members infer it.
+When faculty infer it, we sometimes forget important parts of your portfolio.
+Elsewhere in this guide, we’ll discuss how you can persuasively structure your application materials to provide a summary in a compelling manner.